New Feature: Connect Microsoft SharePoint with ContactMonkey.

 3. Provide employees with the necessary resources for collaboration

-Meanwhile, interactive employee communications software like ContactMonkey enable employees to collaborate using surveys, polls, smart links, and videos.
+Meanwhile, interactive employee communications software like ContactMonkey enables employees to collaborate using surveys, polls, smart links, and videos.
 You can also use them to launch virtual team building activities during, and outside of, work.

 Using ContactMonkey’s pulse surveys, staff can ask questions, vote on new ideas, give feedback, and comment on industry news.